What is tularemia?

 Diagnostic tests typically include a complete blood count (CBC), a blood chemistry panel, and a urinalysis.
 Testing will reveal a high white blood cell count, low blood sugar, low blood sodium, and a high blood level of bilirubin.
 There may also be blood in the urine.
 Ultrasound may show masses in the internal organs including liver, spleen, or abdominal lymph nodes.

 Blood tests done 2-4 weeks apart may demonstrate an increase in tularemia antibodies, indicating infection.
 DNA testing (called PCR) may also identify tularemia in blood or tissue samples.

 Yes, tularemia can be treated, but it requires aggressive treatment, including hospitalization with good supportive care (e.g., intravenous fluid therapy and antibiotics).
 The key to successful treatment is early intervention.
 Even with early diagnosis and treatment, the death rate among cats with tularemia is high.

 Can I catch tularemia?

-When hospitalized, these cats are isolated, and the veterinary team will wear protective gear during treatments.
-Tularemia is a reportable disease, meaning it is of such great public health importance that doctors and veterinarians are required to report diagnosis of the disease to their public health authority.
+When hospitalized, cats with tularemia are isolated, and the veterinary team will wear protective gear during treatments.
+Tularemia is a reportable disease, meaning it is of such public health importance that doctors and veterinarians are required to report diagnosis of the disease to their public health authority.